 This should be a rallying cry for all Blacks living in the United States.

-Instead, the educational achievement gap between African-Americans and Black immigrants, coupled with job stealing arguments, is often utilized to drive a political wedge between the two communities.
+Instead, the educational achievement gap between the two communities, coupled with job stealing arguments, is utilized to drive a political wedge between U.S born Blacks and Black immigrants.

-In fact, xenophobic critics of immigration reform – most of whom are racist adversaries of cultural diversity – have also been able to turn significant portions of immigrant communities against each other based on the issues of employment and education.
+Xenophobic critics of immigration reform, most of whom double as racist adversaries of diversity, have been able to turn several U.S. citizens into opponents of immigrants with comparable ethnic roots based on issues of employment and education.

-So long as a meaningful immigration coalition fails to materialize, such falsehoods are hard to overcome in the minds of many rank-and-file second and third generation immigrants.
+So long as a meaningful immigration coalition fails to materialize, such falsehoods are hard to defeat in the minds of many rank-and-file third, fourth, and fifth generation immigrants.

-First, the plight of Black immigrants is minimized by those in the mainstream media and political circles.
+First, the plights of many immigrant groups are minimized by those in the mainstream media and political circles.

-To be sure, African and Caribbean immigrants are not the only immigrant groups to experience such general distancing from its American brethren.
-Nor does this insularity imply the lack of viable historical, social, and political reasons for such partitions.
+Calling out the adverse effects of this insularity upon immigrants does not imply the lack of viable historical, social, and political reasons for such partitions.

-Since the debate over comprehensive reform resembles a zero-sum game, a divisive house amplifies the potential for legislation which does not serve the greater good of all immigrant communities.
+Since the debate over comprehensive reform resembles a zero-sum game, a divided house amplifies potential for legislation which does not serve the greater good of all immigrant communities.

 Here’s an example.

-From the outset of the 2012 debate over the Senate’s reform proposal, S. 744, many immigrant rights advocates have trivialized, if not overlooked, the effects of abolishing the diversity visa lottery.
+From the outset of the debate in 2012 over the Senate’s reform proposal, S. 744, many immigrant rights advocates have trivialized, if not overlooked, the effects of abolishing the diversity visa lottery.

 The loudest political voice in opposition has been the Black immigrant community.

-They grasp the loss of 55,000 visas per year for countries with low immigrant flows to the United States would reduce the already small number of immigrants from less industrialized nations – in favor of more professional immigrants from industrialized and developed countries.
+They grasp the loss of 55,000 visas per year for countries with low immigrant flows to the U.S. would reduce the already small number of immigrants from less industrialized nations – in favor of more professional immigrants from industrialized and developed countries.

 The switch would mean not only less visas for poor countries vis-à-vis rich countries, but also a shift away from a family-based to an employment-based immigration system.

-In short, if S. 744 had been passed, such changes would have cut off the means of legal entry for many immigrants from various third world countries – not just African and Caribbean immigrants.
+In short, if S. 744 had been passed, such changes would have cut off the means of legal entry for many immigrants from various less industrialized, less developed countries.